 - he, or some member intending to propose him as a director, has, not less than fourteen days before the meeting, left at the registered office of the company, a notice in writing under his hand signifying his candidature as a director or

-The Following Procedure is to be followed for "Appointment of a Director"
+Following Procedure is to be followed

 - Issue Notice of Board Meeting to all the Directors of Company at their addresses registered with the Company, at least 7 days before the date of Board Meeting.
-A Shorter notice can be issued in case of urgent business.
+A shorter notice can be issued in case of urgent business.

 - Attach Agenda, Notes to Agenda and Draft Resolution with the Notice.

-- Hold a meeting of Board of Directors of the Company to discuss the agenda and deciding on the name of Proposed Director
+- Hold a meeting of Board of Directors of the Company to discuss the agenda and deciding on the name of Proposed Director and pass Board Resolution

 - Consent and Declaration from the Proposed Director

-The Proposed Director has to submit Form DIR-2 (Consent to act as a Director) and Form DIR-8 (Intimation by Director about his disqualification) to the Company either before Board Meeting or during the Board Meeting.
+The Proposed Director has to submit Form DIR-2 (Consent to act as a Director) and Form DIR-8 (Intimation by Director about his disqualification) to the Company either before the Board Meeting or during the Board Meeting.

-- Obtaining DIN and Digital Signature Certificate
+- Obtaining DIN and Digital Signature Certificate [Section 153]

 - If the person does not have Digital Signature, he shall obtain Digital Signature from Certifying Authority in India.